martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 * Avoid exorbitant additional travel expenses due to last minute flight changes, etc.

-* The available time and resources allow the alternative to be adequately prepared.
+* Ensure the available time and resources allow the alternative to be adequately prepared.

 ## Relocation